- This event has passed.

 Happening only every three years – in the Chinese years of the Ox, Dragon, Goat and Dog – 2021 is your chance again to witness one of Taiwan’s top festivals, and its most spectacular – the Wang Yeh Boat Burning Festival.

 Over a period of several days, the old, southern port town of Donggang will see an impressive folk ritual culminating in a large, life-sized wooden ship going up in flames on the beach at midnight.

 In this Taoist plague-expelling festival, protective gods are invited down to earth where they are celebrated and asked to ward off disease and absorb demons and bad spirits.
 The Wang Yeh Boat Burning Festival typically involves dancing, esoteric Taoist rituals and spirit-possessed mediums carrying out their rituals such as walking over burning coals.
 You should note that everything is quiet during the burning of the ship.

-Preparations usually start a year in advance with the construction of a 15-metre-long wooden junk carved, painted and decorated according to tradition.
+Preparations usually start two years in advance with the construction of a 15-metre-long wooden junk carved, painted and decorated according to tradition.
 During the festival, the ship is then paraded around town to absorb all the bad spirits, diseases and misfortune.
 The worshippers of Wang Yeh – a divine emissary who is believed to tour the world of the living on behalf of the heavens – then fill the boat with rice, money and all sorts of goods to make it ready for its voyage.
 Also added are papers with the fears and wishes of the believers written on them.

 On the last day of the Wang Yeh Boat Burning Festival, accompanied by lots of fireworks, the boat is taken to the beach around midnight and pulled on top of a mount made of tons of ghost paper – special paper meant as offerings to gods and ghosts.
 When, in a stunning pyrotechnic finale, the boat is set alight and engulfed by flames, all the bad spirits and diseases are supposed to be consumed with it.